Exotically knotted disks and complex curves: The symplectic setting

-\begin{lem} If $L$ is a Legendrian knot in the convex boundary of a symplectic 4-manifold $X$ and $X'$ is obtained by attaching a Weinstein 2-handle to $X$ along $L$, then any symplectic surface in $X$ bounded by a transverse pushoff $K$ of the Legendrian $L$ can be capped off with a perturbation of the core of the 2-handle to yield a closed symplectic surface in $X'$. \end{lem}
+\begin{thm}[Gay] Let $K$ be a transverse knot in the boundary of a convex symplectic 4-manifold $(X,\omega)$, and let $X'$ be obtained from $X$ by attaching a 2-handle along $K$.
+If the framing of the 2-handle is sufficiently negative, then $X'$ admits a symplectic form $\omega'$ such that $(X',\omega')$ is weakly convex.

-\begin{proof} The core $D^2 \times 0$ in the Weinstein 2-handle $D^2 \times D^2$ is a Lagrangian disk meeting $\partial X$ along $L$.
-This can be perturbed (by a $C^0$-small isotopy) to yield a symplectic disk meeting $\partial X$ along another transverse pushoff $K'$ of $L$; see, for example, the proof of \cite[Theorem~1.1]{etnyre-golla}.
-Then $K$ and $K'$ are transversely isotopic, so we can construct a symplectic cylinder in a compact piece $\partial X \times [0,c]$ of the symplectization of $\partial X$ meeting $\partial X \times 0$ along $K$ and $\partial X \times c$ along $K'$.
-We may thicken $X$ by attaching the collar $\partial X \times [0,c]$ and extend any symplectic surface $\Sigma$ bounded by $K$ using the symplectic cylinder so that it is bounded by $K'$.
-Finally, we attach the Weinstein 2-handle along $L$ and cap off the extended surface $\Sigma'$ with the symplectic perturbation of the core disk $D^2 \times 0$. \end{proof}

-The above tools are sufficient for constructing closed symplectic surfaces: construct a symplectic surface (of arbitrary genus) in $(B^4,\omega_\st)$, attach a Weinstein 2-handle along a Legendrian approximation of its boundary, then cap off the surface with a symplectic disk in the 2-handle.
-However, there is another option for producing closed symplectic surfaces of positive genus using ``higher genus'' Weinstein handles.
-To explain this, we borrow the following definition and discussion from \cite[\S3]{hp:embedding}.
+In particular, if $K$ is the (positive) transverse push-off of a Legendrian knot, then the conclusion above holds for any framing that is strictly negative relative to the Thurston-Bennequin framing of this Legendrian representative. \end{thm}

+The core disks of these symplectic 2-handles are themselves symplectic and can be used to cap off symplectic surfaces $\surfb$ in $(X,\omega)$ bounded by $K$.
+To ensure that the resulting symplectic surfaces are smooth, we require that $\surfb$ be \emph{cylindrical near the boundary}.
+This means that $\surfb$ must be tangent to a Liouville vector field $v$ for $\omega$ in a neighborhood of $\partial X$.
+It is straightforward to arrange that any surface constructed using Lemma~\ref{lem:build} is cylindrical near its boundary.

+\begin{prop}[{cf \cite[\S7.2]{bowden:thesis}}] Let $K$, $(X,\omega)$, and $(X',\omega')$ be as above.
+Any symplectic surface $\surfb \subset X$ with $\partial \surfb=K$ that is cylindrical near its boundary can be capped off with the core disk of the symplectic 2-handle to yield a closed symplectic surface $\surfb'$ in $X'$. \end{prop}